 Have a look around.
 If it’s been a tradesperson’s wheels it may well look a tad worn.
 But a lot of this built-up grime can be cleaned away by giving the van a clean.

 Check that the seat belts all lock properly, the windscreen wipers are in good order, and the electronic controls all work.

 Dan Powell, managing editor of Honest John Vans, advises checking all the doors open – from inside and out.

 “Always check the heater and air conditioning are working and be mindful of any strange odours, which might indicate a faulty component or blockage in the system,” he says.
 “You should also inspect the load bay for signs of damage.”

-Start up the van from cold and look out for black or blue smoke pouring out of the exhaust, as well as any engine warning lights that stay on.
+When you start the van look out for black or blue smoke pouring out of the exhaust, as well as any engine warning lights that stay on.

 The steering should feel responsive.
 If the van wants to weave all over the road or there’s a lot of play then that’s a warning sign.

-If you're happy with the van, then agree a price with the seller, and sort out a time for collection.
-Make sure that you fill in the V5 document to change the registration details.
-Also, don’t forget you’ll need to arrange tax and van insurance before you pick it up.
+Make sure you fill in the V5C document to change the registration details.
+Also, don’t forget to arrange tax and van insurance before you pick it up.